Sabrinas Organizing

 Helping Aging Parents Downsize their Stuff

 The previous post in this series was about having the downsizing talk with your parents.
-Now that you talked with your parents.
+Now that you have talked with your parents.
 And they have agreed that it would be a good idea to simplify their lives.
 What's next?
-Usually, your parent has been living in their home for a while, and there are probably many areas that need clearing out unused stuff.
+Usually, your parent have been living in their home for a while, and there are probably many areas that need clearing out of unused stuff.

 Jump to:

-• First, determine what areas have not been used in a while.
+• First, identify areas that have not been used in a while.

 • Decide on a time frame.